Canal-Protocol/dlp-Kyber-Suite/README.md

 # Fund Wallet and Kyber Integration

-This repo is for testing the DLP infrastructure and its integration with Kyber Network.
+This repo is for setting up a simulation of the DLP infrastructure and its integration with Kyber Network.

 ## Prerequisites